Problem 1¶

 Methods:

-Enforce the grade properties on value.
+__new__(cls, value)Enforce the grade properties on

-static __new__(cls, value: Decimal) Grade[source]
+selfandother.- static __new__(cls, value: Decimal) Grade[source]¶

-Enforce the grade properties on value.
+Enforce the grade properties on

-Requires
+value.- Requires

-• value in ALL_GRADES_SET
+not value.is_nan()value in ALL_GRADES_SET

-class Grading(identifier: str, grade1: Grade, grade2: Grade, grade3: Grade)[source]
+- class Grading(identifier: str, grade1: Grade, grade2: Grade, grade3: Grade)[source]¶

 Represent the grading of a student.